-Two failed relationships in the past ten years one romantic and one friendship, a proposal, a miscarriage, the funerals of five friends, a runaway cat, fired from my job and the sale of a house I never got to live in.
-This is what my life had ended up as, driving back home to my daddy and mumma’s in Gatwick County, the home of the world’s biggest haystack, smallest minds and religious homemakers.
-Ten years since I had sworn to myself I would never come back here and yet here I was.
+Two failed relationships in the past ten years, one romantic and one friendship.
+A proposal, a miscarriage, the funerals of five friends, a runaway cat, fired from my job and the sale of a house I never got to live in.
+This is what my life had ended up as, driving back home to my Daddy and Mammas in Gatwick County.
+The home of the world’s biggest haystack, smallest minds and religious homemakers.
+Ten years since I had sworn to myself, I would never come back here and yet, here I was.

-I just hit 28 and I had lost the strength to start again.
+I’d just hit twenty-eight, and had lost the strength to start again.

 Evan, the last ass that I was unfortunate enough to cross paths with, had stripped me of all ability to rise up from the ashes of my melted, disfigured and emotionally maimed life.
-Not just that, Nadia my ex-boss and ex-friend, chose to vandalise my career for informing her about her husband propositioning me on her birthday, at their house, so now no publishing company will touch me with a ten-foot pole.
-I had lost it all, even the damn cat decided to skedaddle and abort the sinking ship.
+Not just that, Nadia, my ex-boss and ex-friend, chose to vandalise my career for informing her about her husband propositioning me on her birthday - at their house - so now no publishing company will touch me with a ten-foot pole.
+I had lost it all, even the damn cat decided to skedaddle and abort this sinking ship.

 “Hey Mumma,” my unenthusiastic and thickly unimpressed tone slithered out without filter or restraint.

 “Baby, I can hear that tone, now you best remove that attitude before your father hears it.”
 I stand there in the driveway blinking up at her, fantastic five fucking seconds and I’m in trouble.

 “Hush, you will always be my baby.”
 I can’t help the images that swirl across my mind that resemble something of a very warped horror movie, consisting of me blowing my head apart with a handgun.
 Unfortunately, I never sought to obtain my gun licence, so there goes that idea.